 Coping with colic

 Colic is a common feeding problem at this age.
-Unfortunately, the cause is unknown, but it may be due to swallowing excess air during feeds, which can lead to trapped wind, or an immature digestive system which has difficulty digesting milk.
+Unfortunately, the cause is unknown but it may be due to swallowing excess air during feeds, which can lead to trapped wind.
+Or an immature digestive system which has difficulty digesting milk.
 The symptoms, such as excessive crying for two–three hours at a time and bringing the knees up to the chest, can be distressing for both mum and baby.
-Allow us to help with advice on soothing colic in babies.
+Learn more about soothing colic in babies.